Tribulus Terrestris (Puncture Vine / Gokshura)

 2

-Androgen Receptor Sensitivity (NOT Testosterone)
+Androgen Receptor Sensitivity (not Testosterone)

 Some research suggests tribulus modestly increases androgen receptor density — explaining why it can affect libido without changing testosterone levels.
 Mechanism distinct from testosterone-boosting supplements.